 There are several treatment options for kidney stones that are meant to break up, remove, or bypass them.
 The appropriate treatment method will be selected based on the stone size, number of stones, location of the stone, and the patient’s symptoms.

-Ureteroscopy – This procedure can be used to remove or fragment stones located anywhere from the kidney down to the bladder.
-A ureteroscope, which is a fiber optic instrument resembling a long, thin telescope, is inserted through the urethra and passed through the bladder to the stone.
-The ureteroscope has a camera that allows the Urologist to see the stone, and a working channel that tiny instruments pass through.
-Once the stone is located, the Urologist can break the stone up into dust sized pieces, using a laser or other fragmenting device.
+Ureteroscopy – This procedure can be used to remove or break up stones that are located anywhere between the kidneys and bladder.
+A ureteroscope, a fiber optic instrument resembling a long, thin telescope, is inserted through the urethra and bladder to the stone.
+The ureteroscope has a camera that allows the Urologist to see the stone, as well as a working channel in which tiny instruments pass through.
+Once the stone is located, the Urologist can break the stone up into dust sized particles, using a laser or other fragmenting device.
 A Ureteroscopy is performed under general or spinal anesthesia on an outpatient basis.

-Percutaneous Nephrostolithotomy (PCNL or tunnel surgery) – Percutaneous (through the skin) removal of kidney stones is accomplished by making a small cut through the skin on the patient’s back and creating a narrow tunnel through the kidney to the stone.
-With a special instrument that goes through the tunnel, the doctor finds the stone and removes it.
-This treatment can achieve the best stone-free outcome in the treatment of very large stones within the kidney.
-This procedure requires general anesthesia.
+Percutaneous Nephrolithotomy (PCNL or tunnel surgery) – This percutaneous (through the skin) removal of kidney stones is accomplished by making a small cut through the patient’s back.
+This incision creates a narrow tunnel through the kidney to location of the stone.
+By feeding a special instrument through the tunnel, the surgeon finds and removes the stone.
+This treatment can achieve the best stone-free outcome in the treatment of very large stones that are located within the kidney.
+PCNL is performed under general anesthesia.